henriquexaud/henriquexaud/README.md

-IT technician specialized in software development.
+IT technician specializing in software development.

 ##